nichecode/textsplitter/README.md

 The TUI provides a clean, visual interface where you can:
 1. Paste your large text
-2. See real-time character counts
+2. See real-time character counts and chunk estimates
-3. Adjust chunk size with arrow keys
+3. Adjust chunk size with arrow keys (↑/↓)
-4. Navigate through generated chunks
+4. Press ENTER to split into chunks
-5. Copy each chunk individually
+5. **View all chunks simultaneously** in separate, copyable sections
+6. **Select and copy any section individually** - perfect for Copilot workflow!

 ### ⚡ Command Line Version